nuuuwan/news_lk3_data/README.md

 *2024-06-10 14:49:00* · [`adaderanalk`](https://www.adaderana.lk/news/99782/railway-strike-called-off) · `en`

-The Sri Lanka Railway Locomotive Operating Engineers have decided to call off their strike action.
+The Sri Lanka Railway Locomotive Operating Engineers’ Union has decided to call off their strike action.

 The trade union has reached this decision after a successful discussion with the Minister of Transport Bandula Gunawardena, Ada Derana reporter said.